DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<cert>`: `<cert-magic> <es-version> <protocol-minor-version> <signature> <resolver-pk> <client-magic> <serial> <ts-start> <ts-end> <extensions>`
 - `<cert-magic>`: `0x44 0x4e 0x53 0x43`
 - `<es-version>`: the cryptographic construction to use with this certificate.
 For the `Box-XChaChaPoly` construction of Appendix 1, that is, the X25519 key exchange with the `XChaCha20_DJB-Poly1305` authenticated encryption algorithm, `<es-version>` MUST be `0x00 0x02`.
+PQDNSCrypt uses `0x00 0x03`; these values are summarized below.
 - `<protocol-minor-version>`: `0x00 0x00`
 - `<signature>`: a 64-byte signature of `(<resolver-pk> <client-magic> <serial> <ts-start> <ts-end> <extensions>)` using the Ed25519 algorithm and the provider secret key.
 Ed25519 MUST be used in this version of the protocol.
 - `<resolver-pk>`: the resolver short-term public key, which is 32 bytes when using X25519.